-The Victorian Council of Social Service has engaged FSSI Director Professor David Hayward to star in a series of videos helping to demystify the budget process.
+FSSI Director Professor David Hayward to star in a VCOSS video series helping to demystify the budget process for community sector organisations.

 We are committed to designing world-best education programs for the social service sector and helping to train the ‘workforce of the future’.